Introduction

 Getting started

-1. To edit your course content or settings, go to the Learn365 Admin Center > Training Management > select the relevant course > Edit with Content365 Authoring.
+1. To edit your content or settings, go to the Learn365 Admin Center > Training Management > select the relevant course > Edit with Content365 Authoring.
 The Edit with Content365 Authoring panel opens.

-2. Edit your course.
+2. Edit your content.

-- Edit your Content365 Authoring course
+- Edit your Content365 Authoring content

 - Navigation options

-- Preview a course
+- Preview content

-Changes to your Content365 Authoring course are saved automatically.
+Any changes you make are saved automatically.
 Changes are applied to the course in Learn365 only when you choose to update the associated content package.

 3. You can Undo () and Redo (